Quantum Elastic Network Models and their Application to Graphene: Introduction

 \subsection{Structure}

-In Sec. \ref{sec:preliminaries}, we give the essential background on elastic network models, and on the quantum algorithm for simulating coupled classical oscillators.
-In Sec. \ref{sec:QENMs}, we introduce the quantum elastic network models, and analyze what are the conditions for these models to remain efficient.
-In Sec. \ref{section:graphene}, we apply our algorithm on a graphene molecule.
+The remainder of the paper is organized as follows.
+In Sec. \ref{sec:preliminaries}, we introduce the coupled harmonic oscillator problem, we give the essential background on elastic network models, and on the quantum algorithm for simulating coupled classical oscillators.
+We conclude by motivating the study of molecular dynamics through its connection to an abstraction called Elastic Network Models (ENMs).
+In Sec. \ref{sec:QENMs}, we introduce our framework for quantum elastic network models, we provide an algorithm to efficiently load the initial conditions onto the amplitudes of a quantum state, and discuss how to construct the necessary oracles efficiently.
+In Sec. \ref{section:application_to_2d}, we extend the algorithm of Babbush et al. to $D=2$ dimensions.
+In Sec. ~\ref{sec:graphene}, we apply our algorithm on a graphene sheet.
 We thoroughly explain how to prepare the initial state, how to simulate the material, and finally, we propose two practical applications for such a simulation.
 In Sec. \ref{sec:discussion}, we discuss the immediate next steps to make our model more realistic.
 Finally, in Sec. \ref{sec:conclusion}, we conclude our work by addressing some limitations and directions for future research.